-In induction motor the transfer of energy from stator to rotor takes place entirely inductively.
-Hence an induction motor acts like a transformer with stator forming primary and rotor forming the secondary.
-Like in transformer, here also the primary and secondary circuits are represented by equivalent elements called parameters of induction motor.
+In an induction motor, the transfer of energy from the stator to the rotor takes place entirely inductively.
+Hence an induction motor acts like a transformer with a stator forming primary and a rotor forming the secondary.
+Like in a transformer, here also the primary and secondary circuits are represented by equivalent elements called parameters of the induction motor.

 When voltage "V1" is applied to stator terminals, it drops partly in the stator impedance i.e. winding resistance "R1" and reactance "X1" and partly is opposed by stator induced e.m.f.
 E1.

 Where "I1" is the stator current and is the vector sum of the no-load current "Io" and rotor equivalent current I21.
 The no-load current "Io" has further two components "Iw" and "Im".
 The "Iw” is called a working component and is in phase with "V1".
 It is a current passing through the core resistance R. And it produces a core loss.
 The component "Im" is called magnetizing component and it lags behind "V1".
 It is a current passing through the reactance "Xm" and it produces flux in the core.
 The stator circuit with circuit parameters is shown in the Figure 1.

 Figure 1: Stator Equivalent Circuit of Three-Phase Induction Motor

 The rotor of the induction motor is like a short-circuited secondary of transformer.
 The resistance and reactance of the rotor circuit are represented by "R2 and X2 See Figure 2.
 In running condition i.e. when